corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 ## Amount

 The [Amount](https://api.corda.net/api/corda-os/4.8/html/api/kotlin/corda/net.corda.core.contracts/-amount/index.html) class represents an amount of a fungible asset.
-It is a generic class which wraps around the tokenf.
+It is a generic class which wraps around the token.
 For example, the `Amount` could be:
 * The standard JDK type `Currency`.
 * An `Issued` instance.
 * A more complex asset type, such as an obligation contract issuance definition—which in turn contains a token definition